Vishal422/object-detection-by-using-mobile-camera/README.md

 # object-detection-by-using-mobileapp-IPweb camera

 Aim: To detect object Which is infrount of web camera with the help of opencv2 with Python programing.
-In this project, I will take you through the task of object-detection-by-mobile app-IP web camera with Computer Vision Opencv2 using data with weights and configuration along with coco names to detect objects with YOLO algorithm.
+In this project, I will take you through the task of object-detection-by-mobile app-IP web camera with Computer Vision Opencv2 using data with weights and configuration along with coco names to detect objects withcoco.names’, ‘ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt’ and ‘frozen_inference_graph.pb’.

 Lets Start Project: